aunetx/blur-my-shell/README.md

   - popup blur
     - you can choose between static blur and dynamic blur
     - covers panel menus, the calendar and notifications popup, notification banners, OSD popups, switchers, and dialogs
-    - static blur uses the selected pipeline, like other static blur components
+    - static and dynamic blur use the selected pipeline
     - you can choose a transparent, light, dark, or automatic background above the blur
     - popup blur has separate corner-radius settings for the different popup surface types
-    - rounded corners for dynamic blur currently require the GNOME Rounded Blur compatibility library from the included guide; native Shell support will be used automatically once available
+    - rounded corners are rendered by the extension for both blur modes
   - lockscreen — to customize the already existing blur
     - uses static blur only
   - [Window List](https://extensions.gnome.org/extension/602/window-list/) extension
     - uses dynamic blur only
+    - uses the selected pipeline
   - applications
     - you can choose between static blur and dynamic blur
     - static blur: